FarmBot-Docs/farmbot-software/v13/The-FarmBot-Web-App/settings/account-settings.md

 %}

 ## Use 24-hour time format

 Enabling this setting will display times using the 24-hour notation, i.e., 23:00 instead of 11:00pm.

+## Show seconds in time

+Enabling this setting will display times with seconds, i.e., 6:22:58pm instead of 6:22pm.

 ## Hide sections

 If you're not using an external webcam to monitor your FarmBot, you can remove the **webcams** section from the controls panel to save space.
 If your FarmBot does not have any sensors (such as FarmBot Express), you can hide the **sensors** panel as well.

 ## Read speak logs in browser

 <span class="fb-step fb-send-message">SEND MESSAGE</span> commands can optionally speak the message aloud.
 The audio can be heard from the Raspberry Pi's 3.5mm audio jack, and using this setting, output using your computer speakers as well.

 {%